Cigarette lit by pilot downed flight that killed 66 people

-The crash of an EgyptAir flight en route to Cairo, killing all 66 people on board, was reportedly caused by a cigarette lit by the pilot.
+An EgyptAir flight that crashed en route to Cairo, killing all 66 people on board, was shot down by a pilot who had a cigarette in the cockpit and started a fire, according to a new report.

 EgyptAir flight MS804 on May 19, 2016 was en route from Paris Charles de Gaulle Airport to Cairo International Airport when it crashed between the Greek island of Crete and northern Egypt.

-The Bureau of Inquiry and Analysis for Civil Aviation Safety (BEA) concluded that the cigarette lit by pilot Mohamed Said Shoukair caused a reaction to a leak in a mask. cabin oxygen.
+According to a report by The New York Post, France’s Bureau of Inquiry and Analysis for Civil Aviation Safety (BEA) has since concluded that pilot Mohamed Said Shoukair’s interruption of smoke in the air led to a fire aboard the Airbus A320 jet. when his cigarette ignited the oxygen leaking from an oxygen mask in the cabin.

 The air disaster resulted in the death of 56 passengers and 10 crew, including 12 French, 30 Egyptians, 2 Iraqis, 1 Canadian and 1 British.